 Here is a recommended packing list to use as you prepare for session.
 During check-in delegates are assigned a city, county, and party.
 Students from the same school are divided into different cities and will have the opportunity to get to know other students around the state.
 Delegates will be staying two to a room in ENMU dorms with twin beds, desks and a sink.
 Bathroom facilities are communal for each city and located on each cities floor in the dorm.
 No linens (sheets, towels, pillows, etc) are provided with the rooms so students need to come prepared for this week of dorm life along with the proper clothing for the week listed on our dress code page.

 Students are provided meals by the ENMU cafeteria and additionally each city receives snacks to enjoy during the week.
 Students can purchase additional snacks from the ALANMGS Store located in the lobby of the dorm, open during recreation times and evening dorm times.
-In addition students can purchase coffee beverages from the ENMU snack bar located in the meeting building.
+In addition students can purchase coffee beverages from the ENMU snack bar located in the meeting building during morning hours.

 Students are not allowed to pickup or have any additional items delivered to them while at ALANMGS.